 For many visitors to London, a shopping expedition is an absolute must!
-London is, after all, the shopping destination par excellence.
+London is, after all, THE shopping destination par excellence.
 There’s no better place than this metropolis for keeping up with the latest fashion trends!
 And it’s no coincidence that London hosts the Fashion Week twice a year.
-For years now, this city has inspired fashion icons of the likes of Kate Moss.
+Little wonder this stylish city has been inspiring fashion heavyweights of the likes of Vivienne Westwood or Alexander McQueen since forever.

 There are thousands of places to shop in London.
 The choice is immense whatever your sex, age or budget!
 For a few ideas on where to go, see our London Shopping Guide featuring the best stores and markets the city has to offer.